xebia-functional/spark-workshop/README.md

 mv spark-notebook-0.6.2-SNAPSHOT-scala-2.10.4-spark-1.5.1-hadoop-2.2.0 spark-notebook
 ```

-* Create a directory where copy workshop notebooks:
+* Create a directory where to copy the workshop notebooks:

 ```bash
 mkdir spark-notebook/notebooks/workshop